alexrice236/ROS2_FizzBuzz/README.md

 To implement the fizzbuzz node, we will return to our `fizzbuzz` package.

 #### Dependency
-To tell our `fizzbuzz` package that we need the custom message from our `fizzbuzz_interfaces` package, we need to add the following line to `package.xml`.
+To tell our `fizzbuzz` package that we need the custom message from our `fizzbuzz_interfaces` package, we need to add the following line to `package.xml` along other `<exec_depend>` statements.

 ```xml
 <exec_depend>fizzbuzz_interfaces</exec_depend>
 ```

 #### Code
-To implement the fizzbuzz node, we will return to our `fizzbuzz` package.
-Create a new file named `fizzbuzz_subscriber_node.py` in the same folder as our `number_publisher_node.py`.
+To implement the fizzbuzz node, create a new file named `fizzbuzz_subscriber_node.py` in the same folder as our `number_publisher_node.py`.
 Here is some code to get you started.

 ```python
 import rclpy